-These are actually two different types of video, united by the fact that they’re produced by outside parties instead of internally.
-Professional video encompasses any type of video work from dedicated videographers, who will capture and edit footage to your specifications.
+Professional and premade videos are actually two different types, united by the fact that they’re produced by third parties instead of internally.
+Professional video encompasses any type of video work from dedicated videographers who will capture and edit footage to your specifications.

 Premade video is a bit different.
 Some services, such as Promo, offer stock clips that can be customized and incorporated into real estate videos, especially ones designed for social media.
 To that end, Promo makes it easy to get the right aspect ratio for different social media platforms (e.g., widescreen for YouTube, square for Instagram, etc.).
 Others like Animoto provide a drag-and-drop video maker for easily turning your own footage into a video.

 - Less time-consuming than DIY video.